Zuoqiu-Yingyi/siyuan-plugin-monaco-editor/public/README.md

     * After clicking this button, a confirmation dialog will appear.

       * After clicking the confirmation button in the dialog, all options for this plugin will be reset to their default values, and the current interface will be automatically refreshed.
+  * `Clean offline cache`

+    * Delete all offline cache files
+    * Cache file directory: `workspace/temp/.wakatime/cache`
+    * After clicking this button, a confirmation dialog box will appear

+      * After clicking the confirm button on the dialog box, the cache file directory will be deleted and the current interface will be automatically refreshed.
 * `Wakapi/WakaTime`: Configure the functionality and service of `Wakapi` or `WakaTime`

   * `General`